Part III

 The Rebel archetype directly confronts injustice, stagnation, and limitations, driven by a powerful urge for freedom and authenticity.
 Think of Rosa Parks refusing to give up her seat, challenging segregation directly, or a whistleblower exposing corporate corruption despite personal risk.

-Unlike the Trickster, who uses wit, irony, and indirect subversion, the Rebel’s approach is one of direct confrontation and refusal to comply.
-Their power lies in courageously challenging authority and oppressive norms openly.
+Where the Trickster subverts from within, the Rebel’s approach is direct, head-on defiance.
+They do not destabilize through irony; they dismantle through open confrontation and refusal to comply.
+Their power lies in courageously challenging authority and oppressive norms out in the open.

 The shadow Rebel, however, becomes destructive without clear purpose or constructive vision, devolving into mere contrarianism or chaos—like a rioter looting indiscriminately during a protest, undermining the cause.
 Their rebellion lacks focus, becoming primarily an expression of anger rather than a catalyst for meaningful evolution.